gasymova-r/ccdf-shiny-dashboard/README.md

 The Child Care and Development Fund (CCDF) is a $5 billion public program aiming to provide financial aid in order to facilitate child care for low-income households.
 While the CCDF program currently assists over 1.4 million children in the US (What Is the Child Care and Development Fund (CCDF)?, 2016), there is a lot of uncertainty, inequality, and administrative burden associated with the process (Jenkins & Nguyen, 2021).
 Furthermore, the eligibility criteria can be unclear, especially for minority populations (e.x., Hill et al., 2019).
 Thus, the goal of this project is to raise the general awareness of the program based on past data.

 ### Audience:
-The main audience of the dashboard are policymakers and researchers.
+The main audience of the dashboard are low-income families with children, potentially qualifying for aid, as well as policymakers and researchers.

 ### Data source:
 Data for the project will be taken from the University of Michigan Institution for Social Research website (Child Care and Development Fund (CCDF) Administrative Data Series, 2023).
 The source contains data on families and children receiving assistance through the CCDF from 2001 to 2019 in each US state.
 Data is accompanied by a code book clearly interpreting the variable names.